HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 Mandatory parameters
 - packageName - The name of your mod inside the manifest.json name
 - currentVersion - The version of your mod.
 Can bet fetch using `MetadataHelper.GetMetadata(this).Version`
-- assemblyFileLocation - This is a runtime absolute value.
-This HAS TO BE `Assembly.GetExecutingAssembly().Location`

 Optional parameters